vcc-csc212/sm21/_docs/labs/lab07/lab07.md

 <br>

 <details>
     <summary><strong>Recall that in the scenario above, there was only one book with each of the letters a-n for a total of 14 books.
 Once again, the worst case scenario for trying to find our book is if it's not in our aisle at all (if we were looking for 'axolotl', for example).
-In the worst case, how many searches would you have needed to perform?</strong></summary>
+In the worst case, how many searches would you have needed to perform?</strong> (after giving it some thought, click to reveal answer)</summary>

 Each time we calculated the midpoint we looked at a book to see if it was what we wanted.
 We would then do:
 <ul>